Generic selectors

 20,000

-From the preceding, let's explore the details of the biggest stadiums in Nigeria a bit further.
+From the preceding, let's delve into the details of the biggest stadiums in Nigeria.

 Moshood Abiola National Stadium